Alabaster CityFest FAQ

 Q. Nothing is free — What’s the catch?

 A. There’s no catch.
-And you are right, nothing is free (except maybe air.)
-But this event is truly free…to you!
+This event is truly free…to you!
 This fun-filled day of entertainment is made possible by hundreds of volunteers donating their skills and time, and by generous sponsors donating 100% of the cost, equipment, advertising, VIP food and services needed to entertain tens of thousands of loyal patrons.
 So be sure you thank each Alabaster CityFest Sponsor who made this day possible.
 Let them know you love Alabaster CityFest and you appreciate their generosity!
 Here’s the BUT…we will have hundreds of vendors, so it would be wise to bring some cash to shop for unique merchandise and food.

 Q: Do you recommend children at the festival?

 A: Absolutely!
+100%!
 Alabaster CityFest is one of the state’s premier family festivals.
-We are proud of our KidsFest area (sponsored by Vic Smith, CPA) that includes inflatables, rides, healthy eating demonstrations, Lowe’s Build-it Workshop, hands-on arts & crafts and various activities.
+We are proud of our KidsFest area that includes inflatables, healthy eating demonstrations, a Lowe’s Build-it Workshop, hands-on arts & crafts and various activities.
+For added safety, the Alabaster Police Department will have a table set up for parents to obtain an armband for their child.
+You can write your phone number on the armband to help locate and reunite any wandering child with their guardian.
+It’s also a great idea to take a photo of your child that day, in the clothes they are wearing.

 Q: Is the event handicap accessible?

 A: The venue does have a parking area dedicated to those in wheelchairs, but the main event is in a grassy area with normal terrain variations.
-We recommend those with a handicap to park in the public parking areas where handicap-friendly shuttle buses pick-up.
-The shuttle buses will drop you off at the main entrance of CityFest, which is on pavement and is flat.
+Review the map found on the Visitors page to find wheelchair-only parking.
+We recommend those with a handicap, but not confined to a wheelchair, to park in the public parking areas where shuttle buses pick-up.
+The shuttle buses will drop you off at the main entrance of CityFest.
 Please understand that this event is located outdoors — there is gravel, grass and slight elevations.
-There are several obstacles to work around and spread out over an 8 acre field.
+There are several obstacles to work around and the event is spread out over an 8 acre field.

 Q: Since the event is free, do I need to bring money?